 The Infused Asian Pantry

 Before we kick off our recipes for Asian Pacific American Heritage Month, there are a few infused pantry basics you'll need to have on hand.
-I've got a universal recipe below for infused sesame, peanut, vegetable, and coconut oil as well as an infused duck fat or lard.
+I've got a universal recipe below for infused sesame, peanut, vegetable, and coconut oil as well as an infused duck fat, tallow, or lard.
 Luckily with the sous vide method, you can bag up multiple cannabis infusions and cook them all at once in the same water bath!
 It's like taking out ten birds with one stone.

 Sous Vide Cannabis-Infused Oil